#mail-server #dkim #signing-key #milter #verification #sender

 Design

-The global settings can be overridden for selected inputs through overrides in table-like override files.
+Global settings can be overridden for selected inputs through overrides specified in further data sources.
 Overrides can be applied to connecting network addresses, recipients (given in the RCPT TO: SMTP command), and to senders (in the Sender or From headers).

 For example, the recipient_overrides parameter can be used to specify configuration overrides for certain message recipients.
 This allows, for example, to disable use of the l= tag in generated signatures globally, but enable it for certain recipients only.